Finnian-Walsh/ChunkedList/README.md

 ```

 Creates a **ChunkedList** populated with **std::string**s containing "hello" and "world" then joins each
-word in the list together with " ", subsequently outputting the returned **const char***.
+word in the list together with " ", subsequently outputting the returned **std::string***.